infinum/eightshift-docs/website/docs/basics/wp-cli.md

 }
 ```

-and now your projects WP-CLI loads like this:
+Now, your project's WP-CLI loads like this:

 `wp superCoolTheme --help`.